randhir2021/sample-app/README.md

 3. Helm installed on the system.
 4. Kubectl installed on the system.
 5. Gitbash installed [only for windows.]
+6. NodeJS & npm installed and configured to run through cli.

 ### Steps to trigger the creation of resources and deployment of application.